agargsir/test/README.md

 <img width="906" alt="Screen Shot 2019-10-29 at 3 45 31 PM" src="https://user-images.githubusercontent.com/45085816/67815955-a34ec480-fa65-11e9-9a8d-e06c844cb7a9.png">

-# Classes that we will need to implement for our RShell design
+# Classes to implement our RShell design

 Line Class (Main Abstract Class) :
  All following classes will need to implement the Line Class.
 The implements of the Execute command if successful will return a 1 else a 0.
 If the Exit function is called all the implements will have to manage the system exit capability.